ahjustsea/BuyTheDip/README.md

 3. Z-score between +2 and -2 means that the current price is very similar to the average price of last two weeks.
 In other words, the price is **fair**.

-Note: This algorithm cannot tell you if the price has reached it's maximum dip or peak, but sustaining z scores greater than +3 or -3 for an extended period is highly unlikely (less than 0.003% chance).
+Note: This algorithm cannot tell you if the price has reached it's maximum dip or peak, but sustaining z-scores greater than +3 or -3 for an extended period is highly unlikely (less than 0.003% chance).

 ## future development/work-in-progress

-1. Website to view live z score action
+1. Website to view live z-score action

-2. AI/machined learning based short-term predictions for z scores
+2. AI/machined learning based short-term predictions for z-scores

 ## donations